Pentecostalism in Latin America: Main streams of Pentecostalism

 Sociologist William Mauricio Beltrán Cely identifies three main streams of Pentecostalism in Latin America, which, despite similarities, differ in teachings on life and salvation.
 The first includes denominations from the early 20th century with a fundamentalist character.
 The second comprises neopentecostal (charismatic) churches, sharing traits with the prosperity gospel.
 The third has sectarian characteristics.
 Each stream has its own theology, recruitment methods, and community structure.

 The first stream is closely tied to Protestantism and marked by radicalism, rooted in the 19th-century holiness movement, seeking a return to primitive Christianity in opposition to liberal theology.
 Conversion entails renouncing worldly pleasures, such as alcohol, dancing, fashion, cinema, and secular music, with violations risking expulsion.
 The world is seen as evil, requiring believers to separate themselves and adopt the role of Christ's soldiers, limiting social contacts.
 Membership does not guarantee salvation.

 The second stream is less radical, allowing greater freedom in dress and behavior, with a more universal and conformist doctrine.
 Poverty, unemployment, health issues, and other misfortunes are attributed to a lack of faith.
 A key practice is "giving to receive a hundredfold", with high tithing and donations for charitable causes.
 Prosperity is viewed as God's blessing.
 Despite differences, distinguishing between Pentecostals and charismatics is challenging, as fundamentalists dominate among Pentecostals but are a minority among charismatics.
 Pentecostals are more institutionalized, originating in the 1890s–1920s, while charismatics emerged in the 1950s–1960s.

 The third stream incorporates local beliefs, both indigenous and African, emphasizing miracles (especially exorcisms) and practices to achieve them, with personal testimonies central and little focus on eternal salvation.

 The largest Pentecostal denomination in Latin America is the Assemblies of God, predominant in Brazil, Venezuela, Peru, Bolivia, Paraguay, Uruguay, and several Central American countries.

 Pentecostals emphasize the autonomy of local congregations and oppose hierarchical, centralized church structures, though communities collaborate, organizing global and local Pentecostal congresses.
-Religious experience outweighs doctrine in the Pentecostal movement.
+Religious experience outweighs doctrine in the Pentecostal movement, and centers on the "baptism in the Holy Spirit" and manifestations like glossolalia, healing, and prophecy as direct evidence of faith.